fizcris/Scilab_Xcos_arduino_toolbox_david_MPU6050/README.md

-Scilab_Xcos_arduino_toolbox_david_MPU6050
+Scilab Xcos Arduino toolbox
 =========================================

-Serial Communication Toolbox for Scilab provided by David Violeau to include MPU6050 bloc and filtering for use with Arduino
+Serial Communication Toolbox for Scilab provided by David Violeau to include MPU6050 bloc and filtering for use with Arduino UNO and MEGA.

 Installation:
 + Download sketch _v4 into your arduino card.